Vacancy in See

 Our Vacancy in See Committee

-The Consultation Group is being led by Canon Jane Evans and the Ven Bill Braviner, Archdeacon of Halifax, working on creating the opportunity for everyone across the diocese to have their say on what the diocese needs.
+The Consultation Group was being led by Canon Jane Evans and the Ven Bill Braviner, Archdeacon of Halifax, and worked on creating the opportunity for everyone across the diocese to have their say on what the diocese needs.
+When the consultation concluded, the many thoughts, opinions and valuable input it produced were included in the Statement of Needs.

 Vacancy in See Committee members